 Thank you for your interest in the Coolidge Cup.
-If you were not able to make it to one of the Qualifying Tournaments this year, or if you did but were not one of the top finishers that received a bid from one of those tournaments, you can still compete for an invitation to the Coolidge Cup via this online application.
+If you were not able to make it to one of the Qualifying Tournaments this year, or if you did but were not one of the top finishers that received a bid from one of those tournaments, you can still compete for a bid to the Coolidge Cup via this online application.

-To compete for an invitation to the Coolidge Cup, fill out the application that will be posted here on February 1, 2019.
-The application will ask you to list your debating accomplishments and provide a five-minute video of yourself delivering either an opening affirmative or negative statement on a particular resolution.
+To compete for an invitation to the Coolidge Cup, fill out the application at the bottom of this page.
+The application asks you to list your debating accomplishments and provide a five-minute video of yourself delivering either an opening affirmative or negative statement on the resolution that we have provided below.

 Application Open and Close Dates

 - The application OPENS on Friday, February 1, 2019.
-The application form and the resolution for the video component will be posted here.
+The application form and the resolution for the video component are posted here.

 - The application CLOSES on Sunday, May 5, 2019 (11:59pm ET).
 Applicants will be notified as to whether they have received an invitation to the Coolidge Cup by Friday, May 24, 2019.